 → See also: Coronavirus: Children and Pregnant Women

-- Many hospitals are barring L&D wards (maternity wards) to protect women and babies from exposure to COVID-19;
+- Many hospitals are barring visitors from L&D wards (maternity wards) to protect women and babies from exposure to COVID-19;

-- Although NYC hospitals initially barred any visitors during L&D, that policy was reversed after a few days, and the overwhelming trend since has been to allow one (asymptomatic) individual to accompany a mother (*this is likely what most women will encounter);
+- The overwhelming trend (since March, when NYC hospitals barred any visitors during L&D for a few days) is to allow one (COVID-negative) individual to accompany a mother (*this is likely what most women will encounter);

-- More hospitals are working to test all women admitted for labor and delivery automatically, and in many places, COVID-positive mothers are delivering in separate sections of the maternity ward;
+- Most hospitals are working to test all women admitted for labor and delivery (and their partners who accompany them) automatically; and in many places, COVID-positive mothers are delivering in separate sections of the maternity ward;

 - Some OB teams are dividing their health care personnel between inpatient and outpatient to help minimize exposure;